ruairidhflint/rory.codes/src/about.md

 <a href="https://lambdaschool.com/" target="_blank">Lambda School</a> after several years working as a commercial
 photographer.

-I primarily code in Javascript; React on the front-end and NodeJS for the back-end, but I have recently been working with Python on several data science and machine learning projects.

-Beyond work I read voraciously, keep a close eye on all things
-<a href="https://bitcoin.org/bitcoin.pdf" target="_blank">bitcoin</a> and try to live a full life.
+Beyond work I read voraciously, build plenty of side projects and try to live a full life away from all things digital.

 Here's what I'm doing [now](/now/).